Quantizations of conical symplectic resolutions I: local and global structure: Convolution and twisting

 \begin{proposition} For any $\la,\gamma\in\Ht\cong H^2(\fM';\C)$, where $\gamma$ is the Euler class of a line bundle on $\fM$, and any $w\in W$, the isomorphisms of Proposition \ref{Weyl rings} induce isomorphisms of bimodules ${}_{\la+\gamma}T_{\la}\cong{}_{w\cdot(\la+\gamma)}T_{w\cdot\la}$. \end{proposition}

 We would like to have an analogue of Proposition \ref{restriction of sections}, as well, though an extra hypothesis is needed.
-The following proposition gives a natural map from ${}_{\la+\gamma} T_{\la}$ to $\secs(\fM;{}_{\la+\gamma}\cT_{\la}')$, and gives a sufficient (though not necessary) condition for showing that it is an isomorphism.
+The following proposition gives a natural map from ${}_{\la+\gamma} T_{\la}$ to $\secs(\fM;{}_{\la+\gamma}\cT_{\la}')$, and gives a sufficient (though not necessary) condition for it to be an isomorphism.
 (Note that it is always injective.)

 \begin{proposition} There is a natural map from the bimodule ${}_{\la+\gamma} T_{\la}$ to $\secs(\fM;{}_{\la+\gamma}\cT'_{\la})$.
 If $H^1(\fM;{}_{\la+\gamma} \cT'_{\la})=0$, then this map is an isomorphism. \end{proposition}